sarahgrossman/bikeshare/README.md

 At any time you can enter the db container and launch psql by running `docker-compose exec db psql -U postgres`.

 Django also offers its own admin site for CRUD operations on the database at http://127.0.0.1:8000/admin/.
 Your superuser login credentials should work here as well.

+## Authentication

+This project uses token-based authentication provided by [Django Rest Framework](https://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication).

+To obtain your user token, send a POST request to `http://localhost:8000/api-token-auth/` with a JSON body containing your `username` and `password`.

+For all subsequent requests, add a header `Authorization: Token: <your_token_here>`.

 ## Running tests